- Download our Guangzhou Schools Guide

-Guangzhou has an established public transport system consisting of the subway, buses and trains.
+Guangzhou has an established public transport system consisting of a subway, buses and trains.

 Catching the bus is the cheapest method of getting around in Guangzhou.
 Passengers can pay with a transit card or with the exact fare, although expats would need to know where they are going as few drivers can speak English, and signs at bus stops are usually in Chinese.

 The easiest and cheapest way to ride the subway is to purchase a Yang Cheng Tong Card at a metro station, although it is also possible to buy individual tickets from kiosks or vending machines at the stations.

 Taxis in Guangzhou

 Taxis in Guangzhou are affordable for short distances, but most drivers don’t speak English.
 Expats should either show the driver a business card of somewhere near the place they want to go to or have the address written out in Chinese.
 Given the city’s size, it is often best to go to a landmark or intersection close to the final destination.
 Some drivers may get lost outside the areas they are familiar with.

 Taxis are metered, and passengers should make sure they get a receipt for the trip in case there are any discrepancies; most drivers prefer cash.
 Taxis are colour coordinated, and the newer yellow ones are considered most reliable.
 Ride-hailing apps such as DiDi are also recommended in Guangzhou.